groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 -----------------------------------
 HTTPAPIWrapper.__init__(self, http_server_uri, email, password)

-Initialize the HTTP API wrapper.
+Initializes the HTTP API wrapper.

 Parameters:
   http_server_uri (str): The URI of the Moobius HTTP server. email (str): The email of the user. password (str): The password of the user.

-No return value.

 Example:
   >>> http_api_wrapper = HTTPAPIWrapper("http://localhost:8080", "test@test", "test")